Anerkiki/pokegotchi-using-pokeapi/README.md

 - If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen

 - Put a footer in (?) and make sure is always stuck to bottom

+#### Style To Dos:
+- Modals & Dropdown menu:
+  - Decorate the in the same style as the rest of the site and make sure fonts are large enough to read/have enough contrast

+- When starter pokemon is selected, change the colour of the background to purple or something obvious
+- Maybe change border around starters to be not black and only black when selected! - <--- This!

 ### Ideas